-- The building alarms sound when a smoke detector in the main corridor of the building is activated or a sprinkler head detects heat or is broken. - Each individual bedroom and all common areas are equipped with smoke detectors and sprinkler heads. - Interior room/apartment alarms do not sound the entire building alarm when activated. - · Sprinklers activate building alarms. - Smoke detectors activated in an ADA room sound the building alarm and an automated phone message is sent to the on-call HRE staff member, who reports to the location of the alarm with fire personnel. - Environmental Health and Safety technicians enter each space monthly to ensure that all smoke detectors are functioning properly. - All HRE apartment buildings are equipped with fire extinguishers and fire alarms. - Individual bedrooms and common areas in all HRE apartments are equipped with smoke detectors. - All HRE Apartments, have full sprinkler systems.
+- The building alarms sound when a smoke detector in the main corridor of the building is activated or a sprinkler head detects heat or is broken. - Each individual bedroom and all common areas are equipped with smoke detectors and sprinkler heads. - Interior room/apartment alarms do not sound the entire building alarm when activated. - Sprinklers activate building alarms. - Smoke detectors activated in an ADA room sound the building alarm and an automated phone message is sent to the on-call HRE staff member, who reports to

+- the location of the alarm with fire personnel. - Facilities Operations Technicians enter each space monthly to visually inspect each smoke detector.
+Smoke detectors are tested on a semi-annual basis to ensure that they are functioning properly. - All HRE apartment buildings are equipped with fire extinguishers and fire alarms. - Individual bedrooms and common areas in all HRE apartments are equipped with smoke detectors. - All HRE Apartments, have full sprinkler systems.
 [Exceptions: Officers Circle and Downtown Commons].